-4.3.1.2 Changing course (applicable to Class A shipborne mobile equipment, only)
+4.3.1.2 Changing course (applicable to Class A and Class B “SO” shipborne mobile station, only)

 When a ship changes course, a shorter reporting interval should be required according to Table 1, Annex 1.
 Rr should be affected by changing course as described in this paragraph.